How to Convert PDF to Speech in 2026 (Step-by-Step Guide)

 Speed.
 You can adjust the playback speed.
 Listen at 1.5x or 2x to get through material faster than reading.

 There are several ways to convert PDF to speech.
 Each has trade-offs between quality, features, and price.
+I tested the most popular options to see how they compare.

 SpeechReader is built specifically for turning documents into natural speech.
 Upload your PDF, pick a voice from 1000+ options in 60+ languages, and hit play.